epfl-ada/ada-2020-project-milestone-p3-p3_2fast2curious/README.md

 **Week 1** : handling missing values, lasso regularization and PCA to identify relevant features.
 **Week 2** : pair matching to visualize the effect of Piso Firme on the selected features.
 **Week 3** : generation of plots for the report and data story.
-Start with the report and the data story.
+Start with the report/data story.
 **Week 4** : preparation of the video.

 ## Organization within the team